aspose-words-cloud/aspose-words-cloud-docs/words/getting-started/how-to-deploy-docker-container-with-azure/_index.md

 ![](017.png)

 7. On the "Tags" tab leave the default settings.
-8. On "Review + create" tabs click "Create".
+8. On "Review + create" tabs click on "Create".
 9. Wait for the Docker container instance to be created (this may take a few minutes)

 ![](018.png)

-10. Click "Go to resource".
+10. Click on "Go to resource".
-11. In the left menu click "Export template".
+11. In the left menu click on "Export template".
-12. Click "Deploy".
+12. Click on "Deploy".

 ![](019.png)

-13. Click "Edit template".
+13. Click on "Edit template".

 ![](020.png)